MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

 ## Get an Azure AD token for the scanner

-The Azure AD token lets the scanner service account authenticate to the Azure Information Protection service.
+The Azure AD token lets the scanner authenticate to the Azure Information Protection service.

 1. Return to the Azure portal to create two Azure AD applications (just one Azure AD application for the scanner from the unified labeling client) that are needed to specify an access token for authentication.
 This token lets the scanner run non-interactively.